 What if your medical bills are considerably larger than your insurance coverage?
 Florida does allow lawsuits in these circumstances, but you must prove the other driver was at fault; under the state’s comparative negligence laws, you will lose any percentage of fault you are found to have in the accident from your final award.

 For this reason, it’s essential that you speak with a lawyer right away after a severe accident.
-Your attorney will work to locate evidence to demonstrate the other driver was entirely or mainly at fault so that you can recover the best settlement possible.
+Your attorney will work to locate evidence to demonstrate the other driver was entirely or mainly at fault so that you can recover a favorable settlement.

 How Can You Seek Compensation After A Boat Accident?